 The Egyptian pyramids were built as tombs for the rich and famous as well as the Pharaohs of Egypt, and the oldest pyramids date back to 2630 BCE.
 The sheer size and scale of the pyramids at Giza, just outside Cairo, stuns visitors – some of these pyramids are amongst the largest man-made structures ever built!
 It’s estimated that as many as 100,000 workers may have been involved in the construction of the pyramids.
 Of the ‘Seven Wonders of the Ancient World’, the only surviving building is Pyramid Khufu at Giza.

-The Coliseum in Rome is a huge concrete and stone amphitheatre, which was constructed in 70AD.
+The Colosseum in Rome is a huge concrete and stone amphitheater, which was constructed in 70AD.
 Holding up to 80,000 spectators at one time, the Coliseum hosted executions, battle re-enactments, and perhaps most famously, gladiator contests.
-Today, visitors from across the globe come to admire the sheer size and splendour of this ancient Roman structure whilst having their photograph taken with one of the Roman Gladiators in full costume outside the amphitheatre.
+Today, visitors from across the globe come to admire the sheer size and splendor of this ancient Roman structure whilst having their photograph taken with one of the Roman Gladiators in full costume outside the amphitheater.
+Besides the Colosseum, of course there are many other great sites and things to do in Rome.

 The Great Wall of China